codemonauts/docker-craft-cms-dev-env/README.md

 ### Teardown

-When you are done and wan't to throw the containers away just run `craft stopall`.
+When you are done and wan't to throw the containers away, just run `craft stopall`.
 This will gracefully stop the MySQL server and then remove all containers.
-Because the database files and the precompiled assets were saved to your local disk instead of the container, the next time you can just run `craft start` and are ready to roll.
+Because the database files and the precompiled assets were saved to your local disk, the next time you run `craft start` everything will already be there.

-If you just want to stop the craft container to e.g. switch to a different project you can use `craft stop` which justs stops the craft container but keeps mysql and redis running.
+If you only want to switch to another CraftCMS projekct, you can use `craft stop` which wil only stop the PHP container and keep the MySQL and the Redis container running because they are shared between all projects.

 ### Custom scripts